devict/announcements/README.md

 # Next Month

-Cryptography for us mortals - for when you're forced to write crypto by Tanner Storment
+Cypress.io - An End to End Testing Framework by Sandip Southekal

 # Tonight!

-devICT: Presents: Lighting talks!!!
+devICT: Presents: Cryptography for us mortals - for when you're forced to write crypto by Tanner Storment